yongluo2013/yongluo2013.github.io/_posts/blog/2014-08-01-understanding-openstack-authentication.md

 Based on supplied username/password pair (we assume it’s correct in this scenario and on the diagram):

-Keystone would:
+* Keystone would:
-Generate a UUID token.
+	* Generate a U* UID token.
-Store the UUID token in its backend.
+	* Store the UUID token in its backend.
-Send a copy of the UUID token back to the client.
+	* Send a copy of the UUID token back to the client.
-The client would cache the token.
+* The client would cache the token.
-The UUID would be then passed along with each API call by the client.
+* The U UID would be then passed along with each API call by the client.
-Upon each user request, the API endpoint would send this UUID back to Keystone for validation.
+* Upon each user request, the API endpoint would send this UUID back to Keystone for validation.
-Keystone would take the UUID and match it against its auth backend (check UUID string, expiration date).
+* Keystone would take the UUID and match it against its auth backend (check UUID string, expiration date).
-Keystone would return “success” or “failure” message to the API endpoint.
+* Keystone would return “success” or “failure” message to the API endpoint.

 As you can see from the above diagram, for each user call the API endpoints need to conduct online verification with the Keystone service.
 Imagine thousands of clients performing VM listings, network creation, and so on.
 This activity results in extensive traffic to the Keystone service.
 In fact, in production, Keystone proves to be one of the most loaded OpenStack services on the network side, but Grizzly gets rid of this problem quite nicely.

 Enter PKI tokens.